-CANZUK International aims to establish free trading arrangements between Canada, Australia, New Zealand and the United Kingdom through the already established Closer Economic Relations Trade Agreement between Australia and New Zealand.
+CANZUK International aims to establish free trading arrangements between Canada, Australia, New Zealand and the United Kingdom through the already established Closer Economic Relations Trade Agreement.

-This agreement provides for the removal of customs duties and barriers to commerce on goods and services between Australia and New Zealand, and would permit the addition of Canada and the United Kingdom to this agreement through negotiation and cordial diplomacy, thereby affording increased economic growth and prosperity within the CANZUK countries.
+This agreement provides for the removal of customs duties and barriers to commerce on goods and services between New Zealand and Australia, and would permit the addition of Canada and the United Kingdom to this agreement through negotiation and cordial diplomacy, thereby affording increased economic growth and prosperity within the CANZUK countries.